 The Scottish Fair Trade Forum was established in January 2007 by a group of Fair Trade campaigners, Scotland-based non-governmental organisations and the Scottish Government, to promote the cause of Fair Trade in Scotland and, in particular, help secure Fair Trade Nation status for Scotland.

 The idea of Fair Trade Nation first grew out of the Fairtrade Town movement.
 It was defined by criteria drawn up jointly by the Scottish Executive (as the Scottish Government were then known) and Welsh Assembly Government in 2006.
-These set out the commitments that the Scottish Parliament, Government, local authorities and other public bodies needed to make to earn Fair Trade Nation status for Scotland.
+These set out the commitments that the Scottish Parliament, Government, local authorities and other public bodies needed to earn Fair Trade Nation status for Scotland.

 Scotland is only the second nation after Wales to achieve this status.
 While we have much to celebrate, work must continue to keep the positive momentum to further embed Fair Trade values among the entire Scottish population and across all sectors of society.